 While it is unlikely that Trump will go through with all, or even many of his pledges, we can expect the policies of Trump's administration broadly to match the reactionary rhetoric of his presidential campaign.
 Disaster certainly beckons - for workers, minorities and the environment.
 But some context and a sense of proportion is also needed.

-But some context is needed.
-Judging by mainstream journalism and social media postings, it seems that most liberals reckon a Trump presidency to be a worse outcome than a Clinton one would have been.
+Judging by mainstream journalism and social media commentary, most liberals reckon a Trump presidency to be a worse outcome than a Hillary Clinton one would have been.
 I am not so sure.
-While Trump is undoubtedly a monstrously vulgar reactionary, Clinton is a thoroughgoing neoliberal and a corrupt sadist (recall her cavalier quip on the demise of Gaddafi: 'we came, we saw, he died') who, as Secretary of State, has actually been responsible for spreading death and destruction across the globe.
-There is no reason to assume that she represented the 'lesser evil' in the recent election.
+While the Orange One is undoubtedly a monstrously vulgar reactionary capitalist, Clinton is a thoroughgoing neoliberal and a corrupt sadist.
+Who can forget her derisive quip following the butchering of Libya's Muammar Gaddafi in a drainage pipe: 'we came, we saw, he died'?
+And as Secretary of State under Obama, 'Killary' was responsible not just for cruel words, but for spreading real death and destruction across the globe.
+There is no reason to assume that she represented the lesser of two evils in the recent election.